StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 20/08/2020 - Cstadther - Fixed import issue where weapon count was not listed in XML file, default to count 1.
 - 20/08/2020 - Cstadther - Fixed display and functionality for vehichle sheets, switched to using partial for items/weapons.
 - 20/08/2020 - Cstadther - Applied same code from Character to Adversary sheet.
 Updated minions, so that skills can be upgraded as non-squad minions.
 - 20/08/2020 - Cstadther - Fixed issue where minion Soak was always increasing.